pyrosm/pyrosm/README.md

 takes approximately **10 seconds** (laptop with 16GB memory, SSD drive, and Intel Core i5-8250U CPU 1.6 GHZ).
 And the result looks something like:

 ![Helsinki_driving_net](resources/img/Helsinki_driving_net.PNG)

+## Get in touch

+If you find a bug from the tool, have question, or would like to suggest a new feature to it, you can [make a new issue here](https://github.com/HTenkanen/pyrosm/issues).

+## Development

+You can install a local development version of the tool by 1) installing necessary packages with conda and 2) building pyrosm from source:

+ 1. install conda-environment for Python 3.7 or 3.8 by:

+    - Python 3.7 (you might want to modify the env-name which is `test` by default): `$ conda env create -f ci/37-conda.yaml`
+    - Python 3.8: `$ conda env create -f ci/38-conda.yaml`

+ 2. build pyrosm development version from master (activate the environment first):

+    - `pip install -e .`

 ## Caveats